Human Rights

 • How the company’s activities have negatively impacted people?

-• What is the scale of the impact?
+• What is the severity of the impact?
 For example the number of people harmed, families displaced, etc.

 • Since when is it happening and is it likely to continue over time?